ingresso-group/slate/source/includes/_trouble_shooting.md

   expects a crypto block from the [Start Session](#start-session) method call, providing a crypto block from the [Date Time Options](#date-time-options) method call instead, would result in an error.

+##Uniqueness of Event Ids/Tokens

+An event can be uniquely identified by the tuple of codes ( source, area, venue, event ).
+All four parts are required to guarantee that an event is being uniquely specified, as the various codes are only defined to be unique within the namespace corresponding to the code above them in the data model. i.e. an event code is only guaranteed to be unique within a particular venue code, though a backend system may actually allocate unique codes for all events system-wide.